 Drug-related and gang violence

 Violent crimes related to the drug trade, including murder, kidnapping and carjacking, are widespread.
 Shoot-outs, grenade attacks and car bombings have occurred in public places, and targeted attacks on military personnel, government officials and journalists have increased.
-Travellers can become victims of violence directed against others.
+Australians can become victims of violence directed against others.

 Federal police and military personnel use roadblocks and random vehicle checks as part of efforts to deal with the very high level of drug-related violence.
 Drug cartels also set up roadblocks in the northern areas of Mexico to hinder military and police movement.
 Motorists who don't stop at roadblocks are sometimes killed.

-The risks to travellers are particularly acute in the areas most affected by drug-related and gang violence.
-These are the northern border states (Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas), the states along the Pacific coast (Guerrero, Jalisco, Michoacán, Nayarit and Sinaloa), the central region states (Durango, San Luis Potosi and Zacatecas), the State of Mexico and the State of Veracruz on the Gulf coast.
+The risks are particularly acute in the areas most affected by drug-related and gang violence.
+These are the northern border states (Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas), the states along the Pacific coast (Colima, Guerrero, Jalisco, Michoacán, Nayarit and Sinaloa), the central region states (Durango, San Luis Potosi and Zacatecas), the State of Mexico and the State of Veracruz on the Gulf coast.
 Major cities along Mexico's border with the United States, including Tijuana, Ciudad Juarez, Nuevo Laredo, Matamoros, Nogales, Piedras Negras and Reynosa, are particularly affected.

 Federal authorities assumed full control of public safety in the State of Michoacán in early 2014 due to increasing organised crime-related activity and the presence of a large number of so-called self-defence groups in the state.
 The actions of these self-defence groups are unpredictable and the security situation is volatile.
-Risks to travellers exist but are lower in the cities of Morelia and Lázaro Cardenas and the Monarch butterfly reserves on the State of Mexico border than in the remainder of Michoacán.
+Risks to Australians exist but are lower in the cities of Morelia and Lázaro Cardenas and the Monarch butterfly reserves on the State of Mexico border than in the remainder of Michoacán.